firefly-cpp/TCXReader.jl/README.md

 ## Detailed insights ✨
 🚀
-- **TCXreader** is a Julia package that provides a simple interface for reading and processing .tcx files, commonly used by Garmin devices and other GPS-enabled fitness devices to store workout data.
+- **TCXReader** is a Julia package that provides a simple interface for reading and processing .tcx files, commonly used by Garmin devices and other GPS-enabled fitness devices to store workout data.
 - **TCXActivity**: Access metadata about the workout, including the activity type, start time, and total distance.
 - **TCXAuthor**: Retrieve information about the author of the workout, including name, build version, language ID, and part number.
 - **TCXLap**: Retrieve information about laps within a workout, including start and end times, total distance, and total time.